Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 #### 3.Install Dependencies
 After navigating to the project directory, install all the necessary dependencies by running:

+1.Navigate to the frontend directory:

     cd frontend
     npm install

+2.Navigate to the backend directory:

     cd ../backend
     npm install
 #### 4.Start the Backend Server